cathylaughlin/RPiVideoSync/README.md

 pip3 install omxplayer-wrapper

-sudo raspi-config, set your Pi to boot to the command line (so the desktop won't show behind the videos) and, optionally, set it to auto-login
+sudo raspi-config, set your Pi to boot to the command line (so the desktop won't show behind the videos) and, optionally, set it to auto-login.
+I also set it to 'wait for network to boot', since the script needs the network to function

 **also in raspi-config: advanced settings->memory split, set your GPU memory to at least 128! otherwise omxplayer will be sad**